 A cloud computing service is a service that provides computing resources on-demand over the Internet.
-Both Software as a Service (SaaS) and Infrastructure as a Service (IaaS) are well-established as cloud computing service models, with SaaS delivering a wide range of enterprise applications and IaaS delivering basic computing resources such as storage, networking and hardware to customers.
+Both Software as a Service (SaaS) and Infrastructure as a Service (IaaS) are well-established as cloud computing service models, with SaaS delivering a wide range of enterprise applications and IaaS delivering basic computing resources such as storage, networking, and hardware to customers.

 Until recently, application infrastructure and other middleware technologies were missing from the cloud computing stack.
-The emergence of Platform as a Service (PaaS), however, means that the provisioning of application infrastructure as a cloud computing service is now a possibility, combining the functionality of traditional middleware with the benefits of of the cloud.
+The emergence of Platform as a Service (PaaS), however, means that the provisioning of application infrastructure as a cloud computing service is now a possibility, combining the functionality of traditional middleware with the benefits of the cloud.

 PaaS: Application Infrastructure as a Cloud Computing Service